 This can stem from childhood, if parents are critical of their children or if their standards are high, children will perform to get the love they perceive as missing.

 The only opinion that matters, is our father in heaven’s.
 Everything you do is for the audience of one.
 God thinks you’re awesome!
 Remember he thought you were worth dying for.
 This gives us our worth.

-3. Every time you feel not good enough, reverse the self-talk; Your new mantra could be “I am a success because the Lord is with me”
+New Mantra “I am a success because the Lord is with me”